shipyardapp/Shipyard-Documentation/docs/blueprint-library/mysql/mysql-authorization.md

 sidebar_label: Authorization
 description: Instructions on how to authorize MySQL to work with Shipyard's low-code MySQL templates.
 keywords:
 - mysql
 - blueprint
 - template
 - authorization
 ---

 # MySQL Authorization
+# MySQL Authorization

 Connecting MySQL to Shipyard requires you to have: